timschneeb/RootlessJamesDSP/BUILD_ROOT.md

 * No separate configurations for speaker/bluetooth/usb/wired; there's one active category for all (for now)

 ## Restoring the original app
 Uninstall this app, download the original app APK: https://github.com/Magisk-Modules-Repo/ainur_jamesdsp/raw/master/JamesDSPManager.apk, and install it.
+A reboot may be necessary.